 Animal Law Course Grants

-The Animal Legal Defense Fund is now accepting grant applications for animal law courses to be offered in Summer 2021, Fall 2021, or Spring 2022.
+The Animal Legal Defense Fund is now accepting grant applications for animal law courses.

 All ABA accredited law schools are eligible to apply for course grants.
 Grants in the amount of $5,000 will be awarded for new animal law courses, or in exigent circumstances, for courses that have been offered in the past but are in danger of being eliminated.
 With the establishment of a partnership with a new funder, Animal Legal Defense Fund is now offering course grants not just for introductory animal law courses, but also for advanced animal law courses at law schools that already offer an animal law course.
 Grants can only be used for faculty salary.
 All awardees will be required to submit a report following the course.
 Course grant applications must be accompanied by a proposed course syllabus, instructor CV (if an instructor has been identified), and indication of administrative support for the course.